City Fans United

 The success has continued off the pitch with the formation of the hugely successful Chester FC Community Trust which is taking the club’s good name to our community.

 Our Youth Team has begun to develop players who are competing in the National League and above.
-A new Scholarship scheme was recently announced which will further improve the standard of the players produced by the club.
+A new Scholarship scheme was announced in 2017 which has further improved the standard of the players produced by the club.
 The development of our own players is something which we take huge pride in and the club is committed to ensuring that we have a vibrant academy producing first team talent.

 City Fans United is also taking advantage of every opportunity to influence the direction in which the professional game moves.
 We continue to work in co-operation with Supporters Direct to lobby key stakeholders in the game to ensure supporters views, and supporter ownership, is represented.